czhang-fm/3SF-application/Readme.md

 *How does this project benefit the greater Ethereum ecosystem?*

 This project aims to increase the trust guarantees of the Ethereum Consensus Layer specifications.
-Ethereum is quite a complex distributed protocol, with many moving parts and so-called “corner cases” that are easy to miss (https://notes.ethereum.org/@djrtwo/2023-fork-choice-reorg-disclosure) in the Fork Choice part of the Ethereum specification.
+Given its complexity, the current Ethereum consensus protocol Gasper has been exposed of bugs or vulnerabilities in its fork choice Python specification which were fixed with great efforts (https://notes.ethereum.org/@djrtwo/2023-fork-choice-reorg-disclosure).
+A formally verified model at the design stage of next generation Ethereum consensus protocol, even it may adopt a certain degree of abstraction, will benefit the Ethereum ecosystem by strengthening the consensus layer.
+Moreover, the backend (code generation) of Dafny tool may be used to help generate executable Python implementation with minimum help from human experts.

 ## Grant Scope

 *What are you going to research?
 What is the expected output?*

+We check whether it is feasible to create a Dafny model for a censensus protocol instance as complex as 3SF.
+In the past Dafny has been used to verify protocols such as DVT (https://github.com/Consensys/distributed-validator-formal-specs-and-verification) and QBFT (https://github.com/Consensys/qbft-formal-spec-and-verification).
+The 3SF protocol, even at its design stage, is arguably more complex.
+In this project the main focus is an instance of 3SF which consists of the FFG finality sub-protocol and the TOB-SVD dynamic availability sub-protocol, which together represent an instance of Ebb-and-Flow mechanism.

+The expected output is a package of Dafny models representing both a high level spec and a low level spec of the aforementioned 3SF instance protocol.

 ## Related Work

-What existing research is relevant to your project?
+*What existing research is relevant to your project?
-What is the specific gap your research is addressing within this context?
+What is the specific gap your research is addressing within this context?*

 ## Project Team